act-rules/act-rules.github.io/_rules/form-field-has-name-e086e5.md

 - [Understanding Success Criterion 3.3.2: Labels or Instructions](https://www.w3.org/WAI/WCAG21/Understanding/labels-or-instructions)
 - [Understanding Success Criterion 4.1.2: Name, Role, Value](https://www.w3.org/WAI/WCAG21/Understanding/name-role-value)

 **Note**: This rule does not fail 3.3.2 as there are sufficient techniques within 3.3.2 that don't need the elements to have an accessible name.
-For example "G131: Providing descriptive labels" **AND** "G162: Positioning labels to maximize predictability of relationships" would be sufficient.
+For example "G131: Providing descriptive labels" **AND** "G162: Positioning labels to maximise predictability of relationships" would be sufficient.

 ## Test Cases